 How to Contact Students

 After you receive your interview assignments, please contact your student as soon as possible.
-Most students use e-mail, but we recommend that you call AND e-mail the student to set up the interview.
+Most students use email, but we recommend that you call AND email the student to set up the interview.
 It is important to give your name, graduation year, and explain that you are a Middlebury alum contacting them about an interview.
 Don’t forget to leave contact information!!

 If you are unable to connect with the student, and a cell phone number is provided for the applicant, you may direct the student to your email via text.
 For instance, "Hello, I am an alumni interviewer from Middlebury College, please check your email for information about setting up a college interview."
 It is your responsibility as the interviewer to initiate the contact with the student as soon as you receive their information.

 Director, Special Projects